 How you intend to use it.

 It seems like a no-brainer, but make sure you’re taking stock of what you’re going to be using your salon chair or chairs for.
-If you’re looking for a stylist chair for personal use in your home vanity, you probably don’t need to spring for reclining seats or worry about it holding up to the type of wear a professional salon chair sees.
+If you’re looking for a stylist chair for personal use in your home vanity, you probably don’t need to spring for reclining seats or worry about it holding up to the type of wear a professional chair sees.
 Depending on your budget, you can afford to skimp a little bit if your chair is going to be seeing only light use.

 On the other hand, if you are planning to use your chair in a professional capacity, the safety and comfort of your clients needs to be paramount.
 Investing in quality chairs for your private space or salon now means fewer expenses later.
 Cheaper, low quality chairs will need repairs, replacing, and could ultimately malfunction and be unsafe for your clients.

 If this is for more of a barbershop setting, you may want to consider heftier chairs that have a more masculine feel to them.
 See my guide to the Best Reclining Barber Chairs.

 Make sure you don’t accidentally skip the step of measuring your space to be sure what you’re ordering is going to fit.
 A cramped salon space is not a welcoming salon space.
 You want your space to feel airy, natural, and inviting.